Last Updated on September 15, 2022 by Ernest

 Replace Your Battery

-So, replacing your battery is a relatively risky ordeal.
+Replacing your battery is a relatively risky ordeal.
 In essence, you can’t really know if your battery is the reason your iPad is slowing down until you replace it.
-From what we’ve seen, if your iPad is older than 4-5 years – then, a battery replacement is due.
+From what we’ve seen, if your iPad is older than 4-5 years – then a battery replacement is due.
+You can get a new charger(higher Voltage) for your iPad and skip the battery replacement, or you can update it to a newer model.